-Everyone in a business has set responsibilities that they need to fulfill, one major one being proper security maintenance.
+Everyone in a business has set responsibilities that they need to fulfill, one major one being proper patch management.
 A failure to uphold this responsibility could have serious consequences, including the very real potential of a security breach.
 It could be argued, in fact, that if you aren’t patching your systems, you’re inviting cyber criminals in.

 A recent survey found that, despite the increased awareness and investment into cyber security concerns, sixty percent of interviewed organizations had been breached in the past two years – often via vulnerabilities that had already been patched.
 Approximately one-third of the organizations surveyed didn’t even know what hardware or software they were running.

 It is pretty obvious that this isn’t an ideal situation.

 You may recall the WannaCry and NotPetya attacks that created a significant stir back in 2017.
 Technically speaking, these attacks shouldn’t have been nearly as newsworthy as they were, as the vulnerability they relied on (the EternalBlue exploit) had been patched by Microsoft two months before WannaCry struck.

 Unfortunately, the responsibility for this falls squarely on the organizations that were ultimately affected by these attacks and the fact that patches simply aren’t being applied as they should be to these business’ endpoints.
 All it takes to create a sufficient vulnerability is a single device that hasn’t been properly updated.

 There are a few practices that you can endorse in your business to ensure that your patches remain well-managed.